cunnane/xloil/docs/source/Introduction.rst

     - Simple and quick add-in deployment
     - Two-way connection to Jupyter notebooks: run worksheet functions in Jupyter and query variables in the jupyter kernel
+    - On-the-fly creation/destruction of COM addin objects and Ribbon UI

 * C++
     - Safe and convenient wrappers around most things in the C-API